 These Mandarin Cookies buds were listed as producing 25% THC.
 They and produced about that under HID grow lights but tested at 27% THC under the HLG 300.
 Several other clones from the grow also tested at higher THC than expected.
 This was only one grow comparison but so far the HLG seems to be the most “THC-increasing” grow light I’ve tried.

 Although there is no evidence that the curing process (jarring up buds after they’ve dried) increases THC levels directly, there is a lot of evidence that it increases the perceived potency of buds.

-Though not well understood, this may be because there are chemical changes that happen during the curing phase that "intensify" the effects of THC and other cannabinoids.
+Though not well understood, this is likely due to chemical changes that happen during the curing phase that “intensify” the effects of THC and other cannabinoids.

 The curing process also has other benefits for marijuana growers.
-For example, newly dried cannabis buds often smell like cut grass or hay, even if they smelled great in the flowering stage.
+For example, cannabis buds that get dried too fast may smell like cut grass or hay, even if they smelled great in the flowering stage.
 The curing process helps get rid of the unpleasant grassy taste/smell and brings back the natural taste and smell of the cannabis plant.

 Lastly, uncured and early-harvested buds can cause “speedy” thoughts or headaches for some people, and curing often reduces these negative effects.